azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

    - Integration tests that verify the actual AWS resources created.
 7. Prefer composition over inheritance.
 Keep construct APIs stable to allow easy swapping between L1, L2, and L3 in the future.

+## Do Not Hardcode Environment Name Constants

+Never hardcode environment names (e.g., `dev`, `test`, `prod`) anywhere in the code except in `lib/config.ts`.
+Each environment must be defined as a separate constant and added to the `ENVIRONMENTS` array.
+To reference an environment, import and use the constant (e.g., `import { PROD } from './config'`), and always refer to the constant, not a string literal.

 ## Naming Convention Rule – Dynamic Component Names

 Never hardcode component names in infrastructure code; instead, dynamically generate them by combining the stack name with a relevant suffix (e.g., {stackName}-topic for an SNS topic, {stackName}-processor for a Lambda function, or {stackName}-api for an API Gateway).
 This ensures consistent naming across environments, avoids resource name collisions, and supports maintainable, scalable deployments.